intel/userspace-cni-network-plugin/README.md

 ### Logging Level

-The default logging level is set as `panic` -- this will log only the most critical errors, and is the least verbose logging level.
+The default logging level is set as `warning` -- this will log critical errors and issues detect.

-The available logging level values, in descreasing order of verbosity are:
+The available logging level values, in increasing order of verbosity are:

+* `panic`
+  * Code exiting immediately.
+* `error`
+  * Unusual event occurred (invalid input or system issue), so exiting code prematurely.
+* `warning`
+  * Unusual event occurred (invalid input or system issue), but continuing with default value.
+* `info`
+  * Basic information, indication of major code paths.
 * `debug`
-* `error`
+  * Additional information, indication of minor code branches.
-* `panic`
+* `verbose`
+  * Output of larger variables in code and debug of low level functions.

 You may configure the logging level by using the `LogLevel` option in your CNI configuration.
 For example: